 The purpose of the field education program is to provide an educationally focused and directed practice experience that enables students to discover, develop, and enhance their capacities as advanced generalist social workers.
-Field education is the component of the social work curriculum designed to make real the behavioral incorporation of knowledge, values, and skills resulting in the acceptance and expression of responsibility and conscious use of self in professional practice.
+Field education is the component of the social work curriculum designed to support the behavioral incorporation of knowledge, values, and skills resulting in the acceptance and expression of responsibility and conscious use of self in professional practice.
 It is through field placement that student academic learning becomes operationalized and actualized.

-Field placement makes learning direct, immediate, and personal.
+Field placement learning is direct, immediate, and personal.
 Students' learning about their own feelings and attitudes is encouraged, for a part of the experience involves exploration of feelings and emotions to a greater extent than is possible in the classroom.
-With this field placement experience, students grow in self-awareness and develop a sense of professional identity and competence.
+Students are required to attend a monthly field seminar to enhance their professional growth.
+As a result of this field experience, students grow in self-awareness and develop a sense of professional identity and competence.